jmtrafny/hpmor/CHAPTER_ONE.md

 The old man had not moved throughout the entire council.
 Had not spoken.
 Had barely seemed to breathe.
 He simply watched, as he always watched, with those dark eyes that saw everything and offered nothing.

 Arthur felt the familiar surge of frustration.
 Three months since the sword, and Merlin had done nothing.
 Cast no spells—if he even could.
 Healed no wounds.
-Offered no counsel that couldn't have come from any village elder with a talent for obvious advice.
-The legendary wizard of Britain, advisor to the old king, and he was about as useful as a decorative tapestry.
+Brother Marcus might have more prayer than proper training, but at least the monk attempted actual healing.
+Merlin offered only cryptic pronouncements and convenient silences.

 *Charlatan*, Arthur thought.
 He had known men like Merlin in the village—"cunning folk" who sold charms against evil spirits and potions for fertility, who maintained their mystique through cryptic pronouncements and convenient excuses. *The spell didn't work because you didn't believe hard enough.
 The charm failed because you angered the spirits.* Always an explanation that blamed the victim.